mihikjw/jobengine/README.md

         - timeout flag
     - API (create/get/mark_status)
         - jobs
-            - create
+            - create: yes
             - read
+                - next: yes
+                - all:
-            - update status
+            - update status:
-            - delete
+            - delete:
         - queues
-            - create
+            - create:
-            - read
+            - read:
-            - delete
+            - delete:
-- Queue should be written to disk regularly
+- Queue should be written to disk regularly: yes
-    - file should be encrypted
+    - file should be encrypted: yes
-- Permissions based on application name
+- Permissions based on application name: yes
-- Configuration
+- Configuration: yes
-    - From file
+    - From file: yes
-    - Encryption Key from env
+    - Encryption Key from env: yes
-    - Default (then write to file)
+    - Default (then write to file):